richtong/learn/blender/README.md

 Using the doughnut tutorials from YouTube for Blender 3.0 running on Blender 3.3 for the Mac.

+## Preference setup: Emulate Number Pad and Multitouch Gesture for MacBooks

+Here are some convenient things to set.
+In Edit Preferences > Input > Emulate Numpad, let the regular 0-9 keys be the same as the Numpad keys.

+By default, the [Multitouch](https://developer.blender.org/T30746) so that the two finger scroll is:

+1. One finger just moves the cursor around
+1. Two finger move is a rotate event so the Viewport rotates around the cursor
+1. Shift with two finger move is a pan event back and forth.
+It is actually not a full pan, but a pan that is actually around a center point.
+1. Pinch in and out gesture is a zoom in and out and is the same as CTRL or ALT with two finger move.

+## Moving around Blender Viewport and the Pivot points

+One of the strangest things about blender is that in most applications, if you click and move the mouse, you move the "Pivot" point that is when you use the two finger move then you rotate around that point.
+This

+Blender does not work this way it has a hard pivot point which is set at the 3D cursor.
+There is an icon on the right with a hand which moves the View(port).
+You can also get this with a Shift key and then two fingers to move it.
+Two fingers in and out zoom.

+There are some other points that matter which is the origin of an mesh.
+That you can set for where the origin point of an object that is where it grows from.
+Normally the center of it.
+This is called the pivot.

+## Select Object different from Outline and click on it

+There does not seem to be a reliable way to select an object.
+Going to the outline view seems to select an object but you have to actually click it.
+If you select an object with the click, the G works as does SHIFT-G, but not if you select in Outline view

+## Moving objects

+The easiest thing is to use the G key or more properly choosing SHIFT-SPACE and then g, this will put you in move mode.
+The click and you You can then move the previously selected object and then click again to end the motion.
+Or ESC or right click to cancel the motion.

+If you just want to move up then type GZ and it will lock motion up and down.
+Same for GX and GY.

+If objects are far flung, select them on the object Outliner on the far right and select ALT-G to move the object to the center then G to move it to the right place.
+Note that if something is already at the origin then a Move G will move everything if Proportional Editing is on, then everything in the proportional circle will also move.

+Alternatively when you click on an object, you can look in its properties and manually change the X, Y and Z position.

 ## Blender notes Object and properties on the right

 There are many different command keys that you have to memorize and lots of